 - How Planner and To Do work together

-- Practical use cases: which tool for which situation?
+- Real-world use cases: which tool for which situation?

 What is Microsoft Planner?

-Before comparing the two solutions, it is essential to understand what each tool offers.
-Let’s start with Microsoft Planner, the collaborative project management solution integrated into the Microsoft 365 ecosystem.
+Before comparing the two solutions, it helps to clearly understand what each tool offers.
+Let’s start with Microsoft Planner, Microsoft 365’s collaborative project management solution.

 Definition and positioning of Microsoft Planner

 Microsoft Planner is a collaborative project management tool designed for teams.
-Launched in 2016, it allows you to plan, organise and track task progress within a working group.
-According to Microsoft Support, this tool offers an intuitive visual interface based on the Kanban method, comparable to solutions like Trello or Asana.
+Launched in 2016, it helps teams plan, organize, and track task progress within a shared workspace.
+According to Microsoft Support, Planner provides an intuitive visual interface based on the Kanban method, comparable to tools like Trello or Asana.

-The application primarily targets project teams, managers and department heads who need to coordinate the work of several colleagues.
-Microsoft Planner works best for team projects requiring collaboration and coordination, particularly when tasks are interconnected.
+The app is primarily aimed at project teams, managers, and department leads who need to coordinate work across multiple contributors.
+Microsoft Planner is particularly well-suited to team projects that require collaboration and coordination, especially when tasks are interconnected.

 Key features of Microsoft Planner

-Planner offers a set of features designed for teamwork.
-Plans form the central element: each plan represents a project or initiative.
-Within them, buckets allow you to organise tasks by category, phase or theme.
-For example, a marketing project might contain buckets labelled “Design”, “Production” and “Distribution”.
+Planner includes a set of features built for teamwork.
+Plans are the core element: each plan represents a project or initiative.
+Inside a plan, buckets help organize tasks by category, phase, or topic.
+For example, a marketing project might include buckets such as “Concept,” “Production,” and “Distribution.”

-Enrich each task with detailed information: assignment to one or more members, due dates, priority level (urgent, important, medium, low), checklists for subtasks, attachments and comments.
-Colour-coded labels make visual categorisation quick and easy.
-Recurring tasks help you avoid recreating the same boards for each iteration.
+You can enrich each task with plenty of details: assignment to one or more members, due dates, priority level (urgent, important, medium, low), checklists for sub-tasks, attachments, and comments.
+Color labels make it easy to categorize tasks at a glance.
+Recurring tasks help avoid recreating the same structure for repeated workflows.

 Available views

-One of Planner’s major strengths lies in its multiple display modes.
-The Board view presents the classic Kanban layout with tasks organised in columns.
-The Grid offers a detailed list display, ideal for thorough reviews.
-The Calendar allows you to visualise deadlines over time.
-As for the Charts view, it provides progress dashboards to quickly identify overdue or completed tasks.
+One of Planner’s biggest strengths is its multiple views.
+The Board view displays the classic Kanban layout with tasks organized into columns.
+Grid view provides a detailed list format, ideal for thorough reviews.
+The Schedule (calendar) view helps visualize due dates over time.
+The Charts view offers progress dashboards to quickly spot late or completed tasks.

 Native integration with Microsoft 365

-Planner draws its full power from deep integration with the Microsoft ecosystem.
-Each plan automatically links to a Microsoft 365 Group, providing access to a shared SharePoint space, a common mailbox and a OneNote notebook.
-Integration with Microsoft Teams allows you to add a Planner tab directly within team channels for centralised access.
+Planner becomes especially powerful thanks to its deep integration with the Microsoft ecosystem.
+Each plan is automatically linked to a Microsoft 365 Group, which provides access to a shared SharePoint space, a group mailbox, and a OneNote notebook.
+Integration with Microsoft Teams lets you add a Planner tab directly in team channels for centralized access.

-Automation with Power Automate also opens up endless possibilities, such as automatically creating tasks from emails or forms.
+Automation with Power Automate also unlocks many options, such as creating tasks automatically from emails or forms.

 What is Microsoft To Do?